A7med9870/Blender-Car-Streamliner/README.md

 - **Optional Panels**: Add optional panels for setting up cars for NFS BB modding.

 ## Contributing
-- **Feel free to fork**: this repository and start working on your contributions right away!
-You don't need to contact us beforehand.
-After you've made your changes, we encourage you to communicate with us so we can review and potentially merge your work into the main branch, making it available to everyone.
-We appreciate your contributions!
+- **Feel free to fork**: this repository and start working on your contributions.
+You don't needo or have to contact me beforehand.
+After you've made your changes, i do encourage  to communicate with me so i can review and potentially merge your work into the main branch, making it available to everyone.
+I appreciate any and everyone contributions!